Visit the Andamooka open-air sculpture studio between 2pm - 3pm daily

 Cal draws on his many interests and conversations for inspiration.

 In 2010.
 Cal, as they say, downed tools on his trade.
-Focusing his mallet, chisel and expertise gained over 30 years as a stonemason purely on sculpting.
+Focusing his hammer, chisel and expertise gained over 30 years as a stonemason purely on sculpting.

 All of Cal's work is self-funded.